Designing a Speculative Port for All Will Rise

 The Push and Pull

 Once the world is defined, the rest is a linear journey of rendering the colours.
-And make it ‘aesthetic.’
+And making it ‘aesthetic.’
+Usual process.
 Even in the chaos of what it is.
-As you can see in the above images, and few below, that I am trying really hard to make sense of that fantastical pink.
+As you can see in the above images, and the few below, that I am trying really hard to make sense of that fantastical pink.
 And it, border line, works.
 But it also feels a little out there.
 Crossing the realm of make belief.

-And like I said in the art direction post, this is a believable make-belief world in a fictitious land seeking to immerse the player fully.
-So I brought back to a more realistic tone of colours.
+And like I said in the previous post, this is a believable make-belief world in a fictitious land seeking to immerse the player fully.
+So bringing it back to a more realistic tone of colours of colours makes sense.
 I think this is a thin line, sort of like how Tekkonkinkreet merges the realm of fantasy and reality.

 BREATHE 🙂